 - Assist in researching and developing strategies and programs that engage community members (families,schools, organizations) and raise awareness of Wheelock Family Theatre and the benefits of live theatre.

 - Assist in planning, marketing, and executing community engagement programs such as talkbacks, virtual tours, and interactive materials that extend and expand the theatre experience.
 Solicit community feedback.

 - Applicants should have strong communication skills and an interest in arts education and community engagement.

-- Assist in the planning and execution of education classes/programs (virtual for summer 2021) for grade Pre-K to 12.
+- Assist in the planning and execution of education classes/programs for grade Pre-K to 12.
 Duties may include data entry, developing and maintaining essential documents, communicating with families and teaching artists, tech support, among others.

 - Research and support new and ongoing professional development opportunities for Teaching Artists, including dramaturgical research and culturally responsive curriculum development.

-- Serve as a Teaching Assistant in theatre arts classes/programs (virtual for summer 2021).
+- Serve as a Teaching Assistant in theatre arts classes/programs.

 - Applicants should have an interest in theatre arts education and working with young people and families.
 Previous experience teaching and developing curriculum is encouraged but not required.

 - Supporting all areas of Wheelock Family Theatre’s fundraising efforts, with emphasis on individual giving.

 - Assisting in coordinating direct mail/e-mail campaigns for individual donors.